MicrosoftDocs/customer-insights/ci-docs/export-braze.md

 1. Select **Add export**.

 1. In the **Connection for export** field, choose a connection from the Braze section.
-Contact an administrator if one is not available.
+Contact an administrator if no connection is available.

 1. Enter a name for the export.

 1. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.
 In the **Customer ID** field, select the field that represents the customer's Braze ID.
 The segments in Braze will be created with the same name of the segment as in Dynamics 365 Customer Insights.
-You can choose additional, optional fields for matching data.
+You can choose more, optional fields for matching data.

 1. Select the entities or segments you want to export.